USPS Is Allegedly Faking Delivery Times And Its Employees Are Not Allowed To Talk About It

 “I sell on eBay, and I’ve had buyers accuse me of fraud over that, demanding a refund since it was not delivered.
 Since all I have to go on is tracking, and it shows delivered, and they are hostile I wind up thinking they are trying to scam me.
 This gets both buyer and seller mad at the other believing the other is a liar,” replied Langly to BlackWidow221B’s comment.

-According to a USPS five-year plan, the company’s vision is to focus on customer-care to provide better services in the coming years.
+According to a USPS five-year plan, the company’s vision is to focus on customer care to provide better services in the coming years.
 Based on the customers’ comments on Reddit, the United States Postal Service has a lot of work to do to fulfill its vision.

 [Featured Image by William Thomas Cain/Getty Images]